 - 1. We will run the algorithm and write the results to Neo4j. - 2.
 Then we will add another node to our graph, this node will not have the property computed in Step 1. - 3.
-We will create a new in-memory graph that has the result from Step 1 as nodeProperty - 4.
+We will project a new graph that has the result from Step 1 as nodeProperty - 4.
 And then we will run the algorithm again, this time in stream mode, and we will use the seedProperty configuration parameter.